 • Types of vans: Mercedes Sprinter, Winnebago Revel 4×4 (Sprinter), Chinook Harley Davidson edition (Sprinter)

 Sky Overland rents two class B RVs and a Mercedes Sprinter passenger van.
-The Mountain Laurel, their Winnebago Revel 4 x 4 Sprinter model, is the most campervan-y of the two camper models, and the 4 x 4 is a nice perk for renters with a more adventuresome road trip planned.
+The Mountain Laurel, their Winnebago Revel 4 x 4 Sprinter model, is the most campervan-y of the two camper rental models, and the 4 x 4 is a nice perk for renters with a more adventuresome road trip planned.

 However, the Boss Hog is somewhat bigger and comes equipped with an Onan generator and air conditioning.
 Both models have indoor bathrooms.